 Library meeting room use will not be denied to any person or organization because of race, creed, or color.
 The Tinley Park Public Library Board of Trustees subscribes to the tenets of the Library Bill of Rights, which states in part: Libraries which make exhibit spaces and meeting rooms available to the public they serve should make such facilities available on an equitable basis, regardless of the beliefs or affiliations or individuals or groups requesting their use.

-Use of the library’s meeting room does not constitute the library’s endorsement of the viewpoints expressed by the participants in the programs.
+Use of the library meeting room does not constitute the library’s endorsement of the viewpoints expressed by the participants in the programs.
 First priority use of all meeting rooms is given to library sponsored meetings or programs.
+Reservations for the meeting room must be made within 30 days of the date requested.
+Groups must be larger than 10 people to reserve the room.
 The library reserves the right to refuse the use of the meeting room to any group for any activity which may interfere with the ordinary functions and activities of the library, or which may cause excessive noise, a safety hazard, or a threat to public health, safety and property.

 Authorization to use the meeting rooms is not transferable to any other individual or organization.
 Meeting rooms may be reserved only by a person, eighteen years of age or older, with a current Tinley Park Public Library card in good standing.
 It is the responsibility of this contact person to be present at the time of use to ensure compliance with this policy.
 This contact person is responsible for the willful or accidental damage of the library building, furniture, grounds and equipment, or materials.
 In the case of a serious disturbance, the group will be asked to vacate the room immediately, and the police will be called.

 The Tinley Park Public Library reserves the right to modify this policy and to cancel any reservation of the meeting rooms due to unforeseen circumstances.
 The library may also cancel a group’s reservation/s if the meeting room policy is violated.